joakim/bismark/readme.md

 ### Headings

-A heading line must start with 1–3 `#` characters and a space.
+A heading line starts with 1–3 `#` characters and a space.

 	# Heading 1
 	## Heading 2